CreativeWolfies/akyanet-research/akyanet.md

 But you must remember that working is vital for the community.

 If you are part of one or multiple associations, you will, maybe, have to find a common ground with your coworkers to organize your work and when you will take off days.

+If a member of your family or your entourage dies, you have the right to claim a leave that can be extended up to 14-days (the maximum duration of this leave can change).
+You are not obliged to claim this leave, but you have the right.

+Other events could give the right to claim similar leaves.

 ### Emergency Response Teams (ERTs)